gitpod-io/retired-gatsby-website/src/docs/teams.md

 ![team-subscription](./images/team-subscription.png)

 ##Good to know
-* You don’t need to have a subscription yourself to manage seats for your team.
+* You don’t need to have a subscription yourself in order to manage seats for your team.
+You can simply sign in to https://gitpod.io/teams/ for free.
 * If you’d like to add more seats, delete seats or reassign existing seats, you can do these changes at any time.
 <br><br>